rzvn01/de2_project/README.md

 ## Theoretical Description and Explanation

-Our project focuses on implementing a versatile system that combines various sensors, such as Light Dependent Resistors (LDRs), water sensors, and a BME280 sensor, with an OLED display.
+Our project focuses on implementing a versatile system that combines various sensors, such as Light Dependent Resistors (LDRs), water sensors, and a BME280 sensor, with displays.
 The goal is to create a portable device that can monitor environmental conditions, providing real-time data on light levels, water presence, temperature, humidity, and pressure.
 The system utilizes MicroPython, making it easy to deploy and program.